adampaquette/Typely/README.md

 # Limitations

-- Currently classes implementing `IFluentTypesConfiguration` should have explicit references.
+- Currently classes implementing `ITypelysConfiguration` should have explicit references.
 This will be lift off in the futur.

 # VNext